joash/portfolio/README.md

 It is a bonus if you call me a __data specialist__, an agile software developer or a __visual storyteller__.
 I go by many names depending on which data store I am invading.
 For the last 10+ years, I have chopped up data on design boards, modelled interesting parts in furnices lit by bad-ass algorithms, and built evidence-based data workflows.
 When heavenly stars are out, and twinkling, I teach my data models stuff about predictive thinking in machine learning (ML) and artificial intelligence (AI).
 Most times however, I ride a white horse with a Twitter handle over the Internet scouting, discovering and visualizing critical insights, hidden patterns, and valuable [sentiments](sahmiye-twitter.html) in text-based data through statistical analysis and deep learning techniques.

-Let's say, I love the rainbow colors that data paints when i tickle it abit!
+Let's say, I love rainbows!